Snawoot/steady-tun/README.md

 ## Features

 * Based on proven TLS security and works with well-known server side daemons for TLS termination like haproxy and stunnel.
 * Firewall- and DPI-proof: connections are indistinguishable from HTTPS traffic.
-See `haproxy.cfg` in [config\_examples](https://github.com/Snawoot/ptw/tree/master/config_examples) directory for complete example of webserver masquerading proxy.
 * Greater practical performance comparing to other TCP traffic forwading solutions thanks to separate TLS session for each TCP connection.
 * Hides TLS connection delay with connection pooling.
 * Supports TLS SNI (server name indication) spoof - it may be useful to bypass SNI based filters in firewalls.